jovanavidenovic/ConteXAI/README.md

 #### Example notebooks

 In folder [titanic/](./titanic), you can find an example of running a library on Titanic dataset for three different ensemble models: XGBoost, Random Forest, and CatBoost.
+See file [main.ipynb](./titanic/main.ipynb) for more clarification.

-We also provide example of configuration file there.
+We also provide example of configuration file there, [titanic.json](./titanic/configurations/titanic.json).

 #### Examples
-An example of the generated report is shown below:
+Examples of the generated reports are shown below:

 <p align="center">
   <img src="./other/output_10_page-0001.jpg" alt="Example of a report" width="48%">